Signor1/t-river/README.md

-# TRiver Frontend
+# TRiver

-Welcome to the TRiver frontend repository!
 TRiver is a token streaming application that facilitates continuous, real-time transactions of tokens based on predefined criteria.
 This frontend repository contains the code for the user interface of the TRiver application.

 ## About TRiver